Public charitable collections licence

 Do I need to submit a statement of accounts?

 As an organiser, you must send the accounts of the collection along with your statement and a report by the auditor, to the Licensing Office within one month of the last date the collection was allowed.
 If we don’t get any of the above, we will send a letter to you asking for your statement.
 If you do not respond, we will send a letter to Police Scotland.

 The accounts, statement and report must keep to regulation 11 of the Public Charitable Collections (Scotland) Regulations 1984 as amended.

-As organiser, you must keep all vouchers, receipts and other papers relating to the collection for two years after you send the accounts for a collection to the Licensing and Registration Manager.
+As organiser, you must keep all vouchers, receipts and other papers relating to the collection for two years after you send the accounts for a collection to the Legal Services Manager.

 We may need to see those vouchers and any more information or explanation we ask for about any collection.